Tuesday, October 29, 2024

 January 2023

-I've spent the first year of the war filling out applications to every medical NGO that has operations in Ukraine.
+I've spent that first year of war doing my normal developing world medical work, while filling out applications to every medical NGO that has operations in Ukraine.
 At long last, it looks like I'll be accepted for a volunteer deployment to Ukraine as a Paramedic, this spring.
 I'll spend my last two months in Africa hiking up the hill to the "cell spot", in order to do interviews and process onboarding paperwork for Ukraine.

 Our rural West African clinic is busy today.
 Dozens of men, women, and children wait outside the clinic; this is the only free medical care available within 3 days' walk.
 They chat, share food, and migrate patiently along with the shifting shade of the mango tree as the day progresses.
 Each evening at the local teahouse, the village men gather around a shortwave radio to listen to BBC.
 Major news, and a favorite topic of today's conversations, is the war in Ukraine.
 The general anticipation that Kiev will fall within a few days has turned out to be wrong.
 Right now, much of the world is rooting for the underdog in this fight.
 I'm hungry for more details, but information is limited in our remote village.

-Local disease outbreak history here includes Ebola and measles, so we are careful to arrange as much social distancing as possible for our waiting patients.
+The history of local disease outbreaks here includes Ebola and measles, so we are careful to arrange as much social distancing as possible for our waiting patients.
 No inside waiting room.
 In any case, conditions are far more sweltering inside the clinic than outside.
 Last night a thunderstorm gave us an early taste of the coming monsoon season, and humidity remains high.
 We have no fans, but we open the windows and doors to maximize airflow.

 While caring for the girl with malaria, we are serenaded by the continuous crying of a 3-day old girl, brought in for a well-baby checkup by her mother.
 The heat, high patient load, and cries of the newborn are conspiring to create a fairly trying day.
 As soon as possible, we frontload the newborn.
 She is mom's first baby, and the pregnancy and birth were uncomplicated.
 The baby is a bit feverish to the touch.
 When we undress her, we discover she has a severe cord infection, and is dehydrated and tachycardic.
 We evaluate options for transport to higher care.
 The nearest hospital with a neonatal ICU is a 2-hour bike ride away, down very rough roads.
 Our motorcycle ambulance has already left town with another serious patient.
 I send a runner out to search for any bikes in town.

-Ten minutes later a driver, mom (still recovering from birth), and I are stacked three deep on a bike, headed down the steep, slippery hill to town.
+Ten minutes later a driver, baby, mom (still recovering from birth), and I are stacked four deep on a bike, headed down the steep, slippery hill to town.
 We jolt over ruts and splash through puddles.
-I can't imagine how hard this ride must be for mom.
+Mom leans back to make room for baby, and I commence an hour-long situp, tensed abs holding me and her up as I cling to the bar behind the seat to keep us from falling off backwards.
+I can't imagine how hard this ride must be, physically and emotionally, for mom.
 She holds the infant and I monitor baby's breathing, vigorously tapping her feet each time the cyanosis creeps back.
 I'm afraid to try using a bag-valve mask to breathe for her during this bouncy ride.
 It's easy to over-inflate a newborn's lungs, even under good conditions.
 My plan is to promote awakeness and breathing through tactile stimulation, and to give her mouth-to-mouth if she goes into complete respiratory failure.
 That way I can fill my cheeks with air and control the air volume she gets on this bouncing bike.

 We settle into the long, familiar ride.
 The roads are very bad.
 Riding like this is probably the most dangerous thing we do here, so it's nice to focus on something else.
 I figure I'll fare better in a crash if my body is relaxed, not tensed.
 I alternate between watching the infant's breathing, tap-tapping her feet, and looking at the greenery passing by.
 I wonder what is happening in Ukraine right now.
 My favorite song, "Whistled By", is playing on repeat in my head.
 I imagine the patient is a trauma patient, the rig a beat-up, ad-hoc ambulance, and the roads the morass of the 'Rasputitsya' mud season.